Escaping Saddle Points in Distributed Newton's Method with Communication Efficiency and Byzantine Resilience: Introduction

 Another critical challenge in this distributed setup is the communication cost between the worker and the center machine.
 The gains we obtain by parellelization of the task among several worker machines often get bottle-necked by the communication cost between the worker and the center machine.
 In applications like Federated learning, this communication cost is directly linked with the (internet) bandwidth of the users and thus resource constrained.
 It is well known that in-terms of the number of iterations, second order methods (like Newton and its variants) outperform their competitor; the first order gradient based methods.
 In this work, we simultaneously handle the Byzantine and communication cost aspects of distributed optimization for non-convex functions.

 In this paper, we focus on optimizing a non-convex loss function $f(.)$ in a distributed optimization framework.
 We have $m$ worker machines, out of which $\alpha$ fraction may behave in a Byzantine fashion, where $\alpha < \frac{1}{2}$.
 Optimizing a loss function in a distributed setup has gained a lot of attention in recent years \cite{alistrah,blanchard2017byzantine,feng,chen}.
-However, most of these approaches either work when $f(.)$ is convex, or provide weak guarantees in the non-convex case (ex: zero gradient points, maybe a saddle point).
+However, most of these approaches either work when $f(.)$ is convex, or provide weak guarantees in the non-convex case (for example: zero gradient points, maybe a saddle point).

-On the other hand, in order to fit complex machine learning models, one often requires to find local minima of a non-convex loss $f(.)$, instead of critical points only, which may include several saddle points.
+In order to fit complex machine learning models, one often requires to find local minima of a non-convex loss $f(.)$, instead of critical points only, which may include several saddle points.
 Training deep neural networks and other high-capacity learning architectures \cite{soudry2016bad,ge_etal} are some of the examples where finding local minima is crucial. \cite{ge_etal,kenji} shows that the stationary points of these problems are in fact saddle points and far away from any local minimum, and hence designing efficient algorithm that escapes saddle points is of interest.
-Moreover, in \cite{jain2017global,sun_etal}, it is argued that saddle points can lead to highly sub-optimal solutions in many problems of interest.
-This issue is amplified in high dimension as shown in \cite{dauphin}, and becomes the main bottleneck in training deep neural nets.
+Moreover, \cite{jain2017global,sun_etal} argue that saddle points can lead to highly sub-optimal solutions in many problems of interest.
+This is amplified in high dimension as shown in \cite{dauphin}, and becomes the main bottleneck in training deep neural nets.
 Furthermore, a line of recent work \cite{sun_etal,bhojanapalli2016global,Sun_2017}, shows that for many non-convex problems, it is sufficient to find a local minimum.
 In fact, in many problems of interest, all local minima are global minima (e.g., dictionary learning \cite{Sun_2017}, phase retrieval \cite{sun_etal}, matrix sensing and completion \cite{bhojanapalli2016global,ge_etal}, and some of neural nets \cite{kenji}).
 Also, in \cite{choromanska2015loss}, it is argued that for more general neural nets, the local minima are as good as global minima.